dhansel/ArduinoFDC/README.md

 The following table shows how to wire up the Arduino UNO pins to the 34-pin IDC connector on the 3.5" floppy drive.

+The pin numbers are defined at the top of the ArduinoFDC.cpp file.
+Some of them can easily be changed whereas others are hard-coded in the controller code.
+Refer to the comments at the top of the ArduinoFDC.cpp file if you want to use different pin assignments.

 Arduino pin  | Floppy Drive pin | Function
 -------------|------------------|-------------------------
 2            | 20               | Head Step Pulse